-6.1 Preliminary Review.
+- 6.1 Preliminary Review Application.
 RSA 676:4 II allows for preliminary review of site plan and subdivision applications as either a conceptual consultation or a design review.
 The former approach allows for the applicant to submit only a very basic plan.
 The latter requires a more detailed proposal.
 Preliminary review is strongly recommended for projects that are large, complex, or controversial in order that the applicant may have a dialogue with the Planning Board about the proposal prior to spending significant money on a fully engineered formal plan.
-Comments by board members are nonbinding, and applications are subject to change.

-- 6.2 Acceptance.
-For formal applications, the Planning Board shall accept the application as complete at the first meeting following a brief presentation by the applicant.
-The public hearing shall be held at the next available meeting after a brief presentation by the applicant. - 6.3 Scheduling Site Walks.
+Comments by board members are nonbinding, and applications are subject to change. - 6.2 Acceptance.
+For formal applications, the Planning Board shall accept the application as complete at one the first meeting following a brief presentation by the applicant.
+The public hearing shall be held at the next available meeting (except for Boundary Line Adjustments) following a brief presentation by the applicant. - 6.3 Scheduling Site Walks.
 Site walks may be scheduled at the discretion of the Board.
 Typically, site walks are held after acceptance of an application and prior to the public hearing.
 The Planning Board may hold a site walk on a preliminary application at its discretion.
 For a Conservation Subdivision, a site walk should be held before the design review phase.

 Site walks are public meetings of the board, and an agenda must be posted and minutes prepared.
-The Conservation Commission and the Historic District/Heritage Commission may be notified of site walks when the application is germane to either commission.
+The Conservation Commission and the Historic District/Heritage Commission are may be notified of site walks when the application is germane to either commission.

 - 6.4 Procedure at Site Walks.
-The following procedure shall be followed at site walks: - a) The site walk starts at a specific time and location designated on the agenda.
-The chair officially opens the meeting and explains pertinent aspects of the site walk. - b) Members of the public are welcome to attend site walks.
-The chair asks the participants including the applicant's team, Planning Board members, members of other Town boards, staff members, neighbors, and other interested citizens to introduce themselves. - c) The applicant's representative leads the group on the site walk, explaining elements of the site and the project. - d) The participants proceed from one specific location to the next, stopping for a presentation of information and discussion at each spot. - e) Participants in the site walk should stay together so that everybody may participate in and hear the group discussion. - f) Discussion topics are limited to those relevant to the site walk. - g) Members of the public may ask questions and offer comments as directed by the chair. - h) Planning Board members shall not participate in side discussions about the project.
-Other site walk participants should direct their comments to the group when the group stops for a discussion. - i) The chair adjourns the site walk.
+The following procedure is shall be followed at site walks: - 1) The site walk starts at a specific time and location designated on the agenda.
+The Chair officially opens the meeting and explains pertinent aspects of the site walk.

+- 2) Members of the public are welcome to attend site walks.
+The Chair asks the participants including the applicant's team, Planning Board members, members of other Town boards, staff members, neighbors, and other interested citizens to introduce themselves. - 3) The applicant's representative leads the group on the site walk, explaining salient elements of the site and the project, as directed by the Chair. - 4) The participants proceed from one specific location to the next, stopping for a presentation of information and discussion at each spot. - 5) Participants in the site walk are encouraged to should stay together so that everybody may participate in and hear the group discussion. - 6) Discussion topics are limited to those relevant to the site walk. - 7) Members of the public may ask questions and offer comments as directed by the Chair. - 8) Planning Board members shall not participate in side discussions about the project.
+Other site walk participants are encouraged to should direct their comments to the group when the group stops for a discussion. - 9) The Chair adjourns the site walk.
 Planning Board members must cease any discussions about the project after the site walk has been adjourned. - 6.5 Conditional Uses.
 The Planning Board conducts its formal review of the criteria for conditional uses (Section 175-23 Approval Criteria) at the final meeting(s) of its deliberations on the prospective conditions of approval for a project.
-However, the board may discuss concerns about conformance with the conditional use criteria at earlier meetings.

-- 6.6 Deliberations.
+However, the board may discuss concerns about conformance with the conditional use criteria at earlier meetings, without forming a final determination, when deemed useful. - 6.6 Deliberations.
 Formal deliberations will not begin until the public hearing is closed.
-The board may ask questions of the applicant and affected parties for clarification on items of discussion, as directed by the chair. - 6.7 Approval of Projects.
+The board may ask questions of the applicant and affected parties others for clarification on items of discussion, as directed by the Chair. - 6.7 Approval of Projects.